minetest/minetest/doc/client_lua_api.md

   reliable or verifyable.
 Compatible forks will have a different name and version entirely.
 To check for the presence of engine features, test whether the functions exported by the wanted features exist.
 For example:
-  `if core.nodeupdate then ... end`.
+  `if minetest.nodeupdate then ... end`.

 ### Logging
 * `minetest.debug(...)`